cwt/neo-bloggy/README.md

 5. **Performance**: Faster local operations without network latency
 6. **Full-Text Search**: Advanced text search capabilities with customizable tokenizers

-## Admin Panel Features

-The admin panel provides administrators with tools to manage the platform:

-1. **User Management**:
-   - View all registered users
-   - Enable/disable user accounts
-   - Promote users to administrator status
-   - Disabled users cannot login, create posts, or comment

-2. **Content Control**:
-   - Posts and comments from disabled users are automatically hidden from public view
-   - Content remains in the database for auditing purposes
-   - Only administrators can view content from disabled users

-3. **Automatic Admin Assignment**:
-   - The first user to register is automatically made an administrator
-   - Administrators can promote other users to admin status

-To access the admin panel, navigate to `/admin` or click "Admin Panel" in the navigation menu (only visible to administrators).

 ## Modern Features (2025)